stzn/TIL/SwiftAutomatedTestStrategy/README.md

 We can improve our process of testing “hidden” behaviors simply by triangulating examples around a specific data point.

+# Testing effectively with 3rd-party frameworks

+Test-driving 3rd-party frameworks like UIKit is different from test-driving your implementations because you need to know how to use the framework upfront.

+When testing with 3rd-party frameworks in the mix, you shouldn’t have to “test that the framework works.”
+You should trust that 3rd-party frameworks work as intended.
 # Test tips

 When testing UIViewController, we sometimes meet difficulties because of UIKIt internal(hidden) behaviors.